wp-plugins/simplemap/readme.txt

 * Added support for both miles and kilometers
 * Fixed invalid markup in search form
 * Fixed invalid markup in Google Maps script call
+* Fixed bug appearing on certain servers when trying to access remote file created by Google Maps

 = 1.0.1 =
 * Fixed a folder structure problem where an auto-install from within WordPress would give a missing header error.